-The Nottingham City Health and Wellbeing Board is a partnership that brings together key local leaders to improve the health and wellbeing of the population of Nottingham and reduce health inequalities through:
+The Nottingham City Health and Wellbeing Board is established under the Health and Social Care Act 2012 (as amended by the Health and Care Act 2022), which requires upper-tier and unitary local authorities to create a Health and Wellbeing Board to share leadership on the strategic approach to improving the health and wellbeing of local communities.
+The purpose of the Board is to bring together key local leaders to improve the health and wellbeing of the population of Nottingham and reduce health inequalities through:

-· Recognising the impact of the wider determinants of health on health and wellbeing
+· recognising the impact of the wider determinants of health on health and wellbeing; and

 · involving patient and service user representatives, and councillors, in commissioning decisions.

 The Board has a large and wide-ranging membership, which includes representatives of the Council, the NHS, and other partners.
 The Council’s Portfolio Holder with a remit covering Health is the Chair of the Board, and the Vice Chair is appointed from the representatives of the NHS Nottingham and Nottinghamshire Integrated Care Board.

 The Board meets six times per year, and its meetings are open to the public.